Guided fertility treatment in Thailand

 What Is Frozen Embryo Transfer?

-A frozen embryo transfer thaws a previously vitrified embryo and places it into the uterus at the optimal point in the menstrual cycle.
-FET is used after a freeze-all IVF cycle, when surplus embryos remain, or when PGT-A results require a delayed transfer — avoiding repeat ovarian stimulation.
+A frozen embryo transfer thaws a previously vitrified embryo and places it into the uterus at the optimal point in your cycle.
+FET is used after a freeze-all IVF cycle, when surplus embryos remain from a previous round, or when PGT-A results dictated a delayed transfer.
+You skip the stimulation and retrieval entirely — the cycle is shorter, simpler, and cheaper.

 Common Concerns Frozen Embryo Transfer Can Address